 “We decided to bring this cuisine to Kenya to offer something unique and to also provide homemade food to our people here in Kenya.
 Our dishes derive the authentic Balkan flavour from the seasoning we use which is from Croatia and is available in the local supermarkets,” he adds.

 “The most popular cooking method in Croatia is baking however here at Balkan Grill House, being a fast-food restaurant our dishes are mostly deep-fried or grilled,” adds Kaleb.

 A must-have spice that this restaurant uses is called Vegeta, an all-purpose seasoning made from herbs, spices and select natural ingredient.
 The spice is sourced from Croatia.

-Kaleb had us try the Ćevapi (pronounced Chae-vap or Chae-vap-ee,) a traditional meat dish featuring tiny, hand-rolled minced meat sausages which are commonly made with ground beef — or a mix of beef mince with other meats such as lamb, pork or veal — seasoned with a mix of different spices; including garlic, salt, black pepper, and sometimes paprika or hot red pepper flakes.
+Kaleb had us try the Ćevapi (pronounced Chae-vap or Chae-vap-ee,) a traditional meat dish featuring tiny, hand-rolled minced meat sausages which are commonly made with ground beef — or a mix of beef mince with other meats such as lamb or veal — seasoned with a mix of different spices; including garlic, salt, black pepper, and sometimes paprika or hot red pepper flakes.
 The Ćevapi was served on a moist lepinja flatbread accompanied by kachumbari and fries.
 The skinless sausage was tender with a smoky flavour.

 To prepare Ćevapi, high-quality minced meat is hand-rolled into sausage shapes then grilled.
 The meat can be a mix of different varieties which makes this traditional dish more flavourful.